Elray02/cloudStory/README.md

 # cloudStory
-for use it is need yarn :
-	npm install yarn
+for use it is need yarn :	npm install yarn, yarn, yarn start
-	yarn
-	yarn start